-Information governance and cyber risk are considered to be significant risk areas for all organisations locally, nationally and globally, with risks of accidental data loss, physical system failures and direct malicious cyber-attacks an ongoing area requiring focus.
+Information governance and cyber are significant risk areas for all organisations locally, nationally and globally, with risks of accidental data loss, physical system failures and direct malicious cyber-attacks an ongoing area requiring focus.
 There is an ongoing need for the organisation to address all aspects of this risk through robust technical solutions and risk management processes as well as addressing the cultural and behavioural elements of this risk.
+The National

-The National Cyber Security Centre (NCSC) produces a weekly cyber security threat bulletin that evidences the risks to organisations both within the public and private sector.
+Cyber Security Centre (NCSC) produces a weekly cyber security threat bulletin that evidences the risks to organisations both within the public and private sector.

-What has been done
+What has been done?